APSL/redux-i18n/README.md

 }
 ```

-If you work with combined languages like *es-ES*, *en-GB*, but your translations object doesn't include those properties...
+If you work with combined languages like `"es-ES"`, `"en-GB"`, but your translations object doesn't include those properties...

 ```javascript
 export const translations = {